lejianwen/rustdesk-api/README_EN.md

 ## Features

-### API Service: Basic implementation of the PC client's primary interfaces.Supports the Personal version api, which can be enabled by configuring the `rustdesk.personal` file or the `RUSTDESK_PERSONAL` environment variable.
+### API Service: Basic implementation of the PC client's primary interfaces.Supports the Personal version api, which can be enabled by configuring the `rustdesk.personal` file or the `RUSTDESK_API_RUSTDESK_PERSONAL` environment variable.

 #### Login